github/docs/content/sponsors/receiving-sponsorships-through-github-sponsors/tax-information-for-github-sponsors.md

 ## 1099 forms

-If you are a taxpayer in the United States and earn more than $600 USD in a tax year, {% data variables.product.prodname_dotcom %} will send you a [1099-NEC](https://www.irs.gov/forms-pubs/about-form-1099-nec) before January 31 of the next calendar year.
+If you are a taxpayer in the United States and earn more than 600 US dollars in a tax year, {% data variables.product.prodname_dotcom %} will send you a [1099-NEC](https://www.irs.gov/forms-pubs/about-form-1099-nec) before January 31 of the next calendar year.
 We do not provide tax forms for international taxpayers.

 ## General tax information